availproject/op-evm/README.md

 # Optimistic EVM Rollup

 OpEVM is a blockchain settlement system designed for efficient and secure transaction processing.
 It provides a decentralized infrastructure for settlement and enables high-throughput, low-latency transaction processing on the blockchain.
-OpEVM is built on top of the Polygon and Avail networks, extending Polygon Edge and offers advanced features for block validation, fraudproof detection, and transaction verification.
+OpEVM is built on top of the Avail network, extending [Polygon Edge](https://github.com/0xPolygon/polygon-edge) and offers advanced features for block validation, fraudproof detection, and transaction verification.

 ## Features